ArlanPrado/RPico-Clone-Hero-Controller/README.md

 1. Connect your Raspberry Pico to your pc and load into it CircuitPython.

-2. Have code.py and adafruit_hid library downloaded.
-Load code.py into circuitpy and adafruit_hid into the "lib" folder.
+2. Have code.py, circuitpython, and adafruit_hid library downloaded.
+First load circuitpython into the pico.
+Then load code.py into circuitpy and adafruit_hid into the "lib" folder.

 [If you don't care about configuring the whammy and joystick skip this step]